peterhinch/micropython-async/TUTORIAL.md

 accelerometer at 100ms intervals.
 It performs some simple filtering to ignore noisy samples and prints a message every two seconds if the board is not moved.

+Further examples may be found in ``aswitch.py`` which provides drivers for switch and pushbutton devices.

 ## 5.2 Using IORead to poll hardware

 The uasyncio ``IORead`` class is provided to support IO to stream devices.
 It